rotdrop/nextcloud-app-files-archive/README.md

   NOT KNOW) by Nextcloud, but should be `application/x-iso9660-image`.
 Please have a look [at the Nextcloud documentation](https://docs.nextcloud.com/server/latest/admin_manual/configuration_mimetypes/index.html).
-  An example configuration can be found in the [contrib directory](contrib/nextcloud/README.md).
+  Example configuration files can be found in the [config directory](config/README.md).
 - for some file-types there are different MIME-types.
 One example of such a case are `.rar` files which are labelled by Nextcloud as `application/x-rar-compressed` while